 What is it?

 It connects off-the-shelf components together on the custom built motherboard.
-Therefore it would be within a reach of complete beginners.
+Therefore, it would be within the reach of complete beginners.

-Display part of the kit is an ubiquitous ST7789 240x240px TFT screen, which I think is the best screen I ever used on one of these projects in terms of pixel density and colors quality.
-It is just few lines narrower than original NES resolution, so you have a comfort of displaying unscaled image.
+The display part of the kit is an ubiquitous ST7789 240x240px TFT screen, which I think is the best screen I have ever used on one of these projects in terms of pixel density and color quality.
+It is just a few lines narrower than the original NES resolution, so you have the comfort of displaying an unscaled image.

 You can power it from two AAA batteries and take it with you.